Skip to main content

 What do you need to do?

 • Consult the National Genomic Test Directory.
-From here you can access the rare and inherited disease eligibility criteria document for information about individual tests and their associated eligibility criteria.
-You can also access a spreadsheet containing details of all available tests.
+From here you can access the rare and inherited disease eligibility criteria for information about individual tests and their associated eligibility criteria.
+You can also access a spreadsheet of all available tests.

-• To find out which genes are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.
+• For information about the genes that are included on different gene panels, see the NHS Genomic Medicine Service (GMS) Signed Off Panels Resource.

 • Decide which of the panels best suits the needs of your patient and/or their family.
 For white matter conditions, there are several different tests available.

-• R337 NOTCH3 single gene sequencing.
-This test should be used when the patient’s clinical features appear typical of CADASIL.
+• R337 NOTCH3 single gene sequencing: This test should be used when the patient’s clinical features appear typical of CADASIL.

-• R62 Adult-onset white matter disorders.
-This is a gene panel undertaken through whole genome sequencing (WGS).
-It should be used if, following review by a neuroradiologist, the pattern of white matter involvement indicates a primary white matter condition with a likely genetic cause but without the typical features of CADASIL, or where R337 NOTCH3 testing is negative.
+• If, following review by a neuroradiologist, the pattern of imaging findings suggests a likely genetic cause but without the typical features of CADASIL, or where R337 NOTCH3 testing is negative, alternative testing includes:

-• R64 MELAS or MIDD.
-This panel should be considered if there are non-neurological or MRI features suggestive of a mitochondrial condition.
+• R64 MELAS or MIDD: This panel should be considered if there are non-neurological or MRI features suggestive of a mitochondrial condition.

-• R335 Fabry disease.
-This panel should be considered if there are additional features suggestive of this diagnosis.
+• R335 Fabry disease: This panel should be considered if there are additional features suggestive of this diagnosis.

 Resources